gabayae/Py-SciComp-SoftEng/README.md

- # Asking Questions
+ ## Questions & Discussions
-  * Please feel free to post questions (or point out mistakes) about the reading by opening a [GitHub issue](https://github.com/gabayae/scientific-computing/issues).
+  * Please feel free to ask questions.

-  * For informal discussions and exchange during the course you are kindly invited to join our [Slack Channel](https://join.slack.com/t/init2py/shared_invite/zt-wquuxrxg-WkqFb4XZ6Qbtsw3Hp9FbHw).
+  * For informal discussions and exchange during the course you are kindly invited to join our **[`Slack Channel`](https://join.slack.com/t/init2py/shared_invite/zt-wquuxrxg-WkqFb4XZ6Qbtsw3Hp9FbHw)**.

- # You want to Contribute?
+ ## You want to Contribute ?
  Contributions to this project are very welcome!Some great ways to help out are to:

           * proofread;
           * add reading comprehension exercises to existing sections;
           * provide general feedback about the organization of the website, the consistency material, etc. ;
+ * Please feel free to point out mistakes about the reading by opening a [GitHub issue](https://github.com/gabayae/scientific-computing/issues).

 You can either open an issue to provide feedback or point out errors, or you can create [pull request](https://help.github.com/en/articles/creating-a-pull-request).